Contents

 Reporting Foreign Income

 Foreign Income and U.S. Tax: Each year, Taxpayers are required to complete a Form 1040 U.S. tax return when they qualify as a U.S. person and have sufficient income to file a tax return.
-The U.S. tax returns are used to report both foreign and domestic income top the IRS.
+The U.S. tax returns are used to report both foreign and domestic income to the IRS.
 That is because the U.S. follows a worldwide income model.
-Therefore, when a U.S. person is either a U.S. Citizen, Legal Permanent Resident or Foreign National who meets the substantial presence test, they are required to file a Form 1040 to report global income.
+Therefore, when a U.S. person is either a U.S. Citizen, Legal Permanent Resident, or Foreign National who meets the substantial presence test, they are required to file a Form 1040 to report global income.
 The Reporting Foreign Income rules can be complex.
-In addition, the Internal Revenue Service has taken an aggressive position towards foreign accounts compliance as well.
-Reporting foreign income includes earned income, retirement income, investments and more.
+In addition, the Internal Revenue Service has taken an aggressive position toward foreign accounts compliance as well.
+Reporting foreign income includes earned income, retirement income, investments, and more.
 Even if a person is generating income from a foreign life insurance policy or foreign mutual fund, that income may have to be reported as well.
 If the Taxpayer is out of compliance, they may consider tax amnesty, which is collectively referred to as voluntary disclosure.

 How to Report Overseas Income to the IRS